-Political Science is part of the department of Anthropology, History and Political Science in the Division of Behavioral and Social Sciences in the College of Humanities and Social Sciences.
+Political Science is offered through the Division of Behavioral and Social Sciences in the College of Humanities and Social Sciences.

 What makes an OBU Political Science degree special?